Configurations

 Compilers configuration

-The compiler node describes how to use a compiler, it includes the following nodes:
+The compiler configuration describes how to use a compiler, it includes the following nodes:

 Compilers example